Models & Providers

 Three ways to run AI

 No setup required — these use your signed-in session and consume credits from your account.
-In the model dropdown they appear as tiers:
+In the model dropdown, the Rhai group lists:

 2. Bring your own key (BYOK) cloud providers